closescreen/curly/README.md

-=h1 curly - command line helper
+curly - command line helper

-export EDITOR=mcedit
+export EDITOR=mcedit # or CURLY_EDITOR=mcedit

+if you set EDITOR=curly, then CURLY_EDITOR must be set to other editor.

 export PATH=$PATH:<path_to_curly>

 curly myprogram.d # - gererate dub-single file, open in editor and build.